Introducing G2.ai, the future of software buying.Try now

 These insights, currently in beta, are compiled from user reviews and grouped to display a high-level overview of the software.

-• DataDome is a bot management solution that provides protection against DDoS attacks, content scrapers, and other automated threats.
+• DataDome is a security solution that provides protection against bot scraping and L7 DDOS attacks, and offers traffic inspection and configuration through its dashboard.

 DataDome Pros and Cons